JaehoonSong12/ydjs-projects/README.md

 # Requirements
-Here are the modifications check list (requirements) according to the assignment instruction.
+Here are the modifications check list (requirements) according to the assignment instructions.
+The topic is "Physics Simulation," aiming creation of several physics objects and exploration of some programmatic control of the physics simulation.

 1. `SomeDude_NoRootMotion` – disable turn animation by NOT passing turn input parameter to the Animator in the script (only turning programmatically and the character should still be walking during the turn)
 2. `SomeDude_RootMotion` – add running animations (forward run AND turning runs) to forward blendtree and move the blend ratios around as appropriate so that the player can easily control the character.
 The character should continue to run while turning at full speed.
 3. `SomeDude_RootMotion` – add public scalars that allow adjustment of animation speed and root motion scale (translation and rotation).
 Adjust the scalars slightly faster than default until you are happy with control speed and overall animation quality.
 The goal is for the character to have the capabilities of a super hero, but still look reasonable natural.